cloudControl/documentation/Guides/Python/Django.md

-# Migrating a Django application
+# Deploying a Django application
 [Django][django] is the Web framework for perfectionists with deadlines.

 In this tutorial we're going to show you how to migrate an existing Django